Table of Contents

 On the Cathedral Square you will see three cathedrals build from the 15th century onwards.
 Beautiful golden cupolas on the outside.
 Inside the churches you will find beautiful icons and fresco’s and other religious items.
 Other notable structures are the Bell Tower, the Palace of Facets, Grand Kremlin Palace, and others.
 To explore the Kremlin, it takes up to three hours including the churches but not the museums.

 Moscow is the (financial) capital of Russia and a beautiful city to visit.
 3 days in Moscow is enough to see the cultural places mentioned in this article.
 I enjoyed Moscow and I will return.
 One my list is still to make a day trip to Sergiev Posad, see Moscow’s Metro and go urban exploring in the never finished Hovrinskaya Hospital.
 The Kremlin museums and other museums are also still on my wish list to see!

-Gallery 3 days in MoscowCheck the gallery for more photos taken during this trip.
+Gallery 3 days in MoscowClick an image for a full screen gallery of more photos taken during this trip.
 If you like to use any photo for commercial, private or editorial use please contact first for permission and/or pricing.

 GPS Track 3 days in MoscowDuring my trips I make GPS tracks (sometimes they do not show, click download to open in Google maps).
 Feel free to download them and see how we moved around and see the time frames at the various places.
 Hope these maps are of help for you when planning your trips.

 [map style=”width: auto; height:300px; margin:20px 0px 20px 0px; border: 1px solid black;” kml=”https://www.christravelblog.com/wp-content/uploads/20140921_redsquarekremlin.kmz”]